mudcube/goobits-blog/static/journal/2011/11/print-ready-graphics-in-canvas/index.md

 Next step; find a good printer, and then get these cards into the local-guitar shops around Portland.

-Oh, and, was thinking… Jacob Seidelin’s [Canvas2Image](http://www.nihilogic.dk/labs/canvas2image/) could be modified to specify the resolution the toDataURL export from &lt;canvas&gt;, exporting into 300DPI, instead of a scaled up 72DPI.
+Oh, and, was thinking… Jacob Seidelin’s [Canvas2Image](http://www.nihilogic.dk/labs/canvas2image/) could be modified to specify the resolution the toDataURL export from `<canvas>`, exporting into 300DPI, instead of a scaled up 72DPI.

-**Alternative route to convert from Illustrator to &lt;canvas&gt;**
+**Alternative route to convert from Illustrator to `<canvas>`**

-Although it’s not as versatile as a full-blown SVG-parser (as it’s a bit harder to modify the contents) you can get from Illustrator to &lt;canvas&gt; in a much quicker/easier way; [AI-Canvas](http://visitmix.com/work/ai2canvas/) allows you to export from Adobe Illustrator directly into &lt;canvas&gt; paths, and even animations.
+Although it’s not as versatile as a full-blown SVG-parser (as it’s a bit harder to modify the contents) you can get from Illustrator to `<canvas>` in a much quicker/easier way; [AI-Canvas](http://visitmix.com/work/ai2canvas/) allows you to export from Adobe Illustrator directly into `<canvas>` paths, and even animations.